jcollie/jcollie.github.io/_posts/2022-04-26-nixos-binary-cache-2022.markdown

 categories: nixos
 ---

 ⚠ This is a summary of my investigations into setting up `minio` as a private binary cache for [Nix](https://nixos.org/).
 I'm very new to Nix/NixOS so I'm sure there will be changes as I learn more about Nix.
-These instructions are also cobbled together from many different sources that I didn't keep track of but I want to thank everyone that has shared a blog post or forum post on setting up binary caches.
+These instructions are also cobbled together from many different sources.
+I've linked a few of my sources at the end of the post.

 I decided to publish this since many of those sources (including what I could find in the official documentation) were incomplete or out of date.
 NixOS is a very fast moving project and blog and forum posts bitrot quickly it seems.